niyangbai/GameStopPrediction/README.md

 I dicided to load the data chunk by chunk with a loop.
 Wrote the text cleaning code, but further development needed, especially for abbreviations and slangs.
-There are only around 250 trading days a year, and the data collecting process are super slow, so I am thinking about only crawl data for those trading days.
+There are only around 250 trading days a year, and the data collecting process are super slow, so I add an option to only crawl data for those trading days.

 #### 18.4.2022
 Finished the data generating and data cleaning part for the data exploration notebook.